spacecowgoesmoo/Mediasite-XML-Importer-for-Sony-Vegas/README.md

 6. Done!

 ## Notes
 - If you need a script for a different version of Mediasite, just let me know.
-It's never taken more than a few minutes.
+It usually only takes a few minutes.
 - This was created in 2014, and in 2016 Mediasite added better video download options.
 Check with them as well!
 - This has only been tested with Sony Vegas 12.